ZenitsuAg/todo-app-main/README.md

 ### Useful resources

-- [Tailwind CSS](https://www.tailwindcss.com) - The official docs helped me so much, it was easy to understand and I recommend it to anyone who want's to write CSS - the fast and the Tailwind way.
+- [Tailwind CSS](https://www.tailwindcss.com) - The official docs helped me so much, it was easy to understand and I recommend it to anyone who wants to write CSS - the fast and the Tailwind way.

 ## Author